St. Bartholomew's Day massacre: Cultural references

 Mark Twain described the massacre in "From the Manuscript of 'A Tramp Abroad' (1879): The French and the Comanches", an essay about "partly civilized races".
 He wrote in part, "St. Bartholomew's was unquestionably the finest thing of the kind ever devised and accomplished in the world.
 All the best people took a hand in it, the King and the Queen Mother included."

 The St. Bartholomew's Day massacre and the events surrounding it were incorporated into D.W.
 Griffith's film Intolerance (1916).
 The film follows Catherine de' Medici (Josephine Crowell) plotting the massacre, coercing her son King Charles IX (Frank Bennett) to sanction it.
 Incidental characters include Henri of Navarre, Marguerite de Valois (Constance Talmadge), Admiral Coligny (Joseph Henabery), and the Duke of Anjou, who is portrayed as homosexual.
 These historic scenes are depicted alongside a fictional plot in which a Huguenot family is caught among the events.

 Another novel depicting this massacre is Queen Jezebel, by Jean Plaidy (1953).
 In the third episode of the BBC miniseries Elizabeth R (1971), starring Glenda Jackson as Queen Elizabeth I of England, the English court's reaction to the massacre and its effect on England's relations with France is addressed in depth.

 A 1966 serial in the British science fiction television series Doctor Who entitled The Massacre of St Bartholomew's Eve is set during the events leading up to the Paris massacre.
 Leonard Sachs appeared as Admiral Coligny and Joan Young played Catherine de' Medici.
 This serial is missing from the BBC archives and survives only in audio form.
 It depicts the massacre as having been instigated by Catherine de' Medici for both religious and political reasons, and authorised by a weak-willed and easily influenced Charles IX.

-The St Bartholomew's Day Massacre is the setting for Tim Willocks' historical novel, The Twelve Children of Paris (Matthias Tannhauser Trilogy:2), published in 2013.
+The St Bartholomew's Day massacre is the setting for Tim Willocks' historical novel, The Twelve Children of Paris (Matthias Tannhauser Trilogy:2), published in 2013.

 Ken Follett's 2017 historical fiction novel A Column of Fire uses this event.
 Several chapters depict in great detail the massacre and the events leading up to it, with the book's protagonists getting some warning in advance and making enormous but futile efforts to avert it.
 Follett completely clears King Charles IX and his mother Catherine of any complicity and depicts them as sincere proponents of religious toleration, caught by surprise and horrified by the events; he places the entire responsibility on the Guise Family, following the "Machiavellian" view of the massacre and depicting it as a complicated Guise conspiracy, meticulously planned in advance and implemented in full detail.

+The second season finale of The Serpent Queen depicts the St. Bartholomew's massacre.